jonas-vriend/fs_project/README.md

 # To do list:
 ## TOP PRIORITIES:
-- (Andre) OCR fails to detect single charater values (See UHG BS 24).
+- (Andre) OCR fails to detect single charater values (See Apple BS 15).
 Also can split lines that shouldnt be split if it thinks they are crooked.
     - Potential fixes: maybe preprocessing to dilate characters so OCR can detect them, download easyocr package and tweak tolerances so splitting does not occur, get a better (hopefully free) ocr
-- (Jonas or Andre) Need to handle tricky _ 0s.
-IDEA - if the detect_lines finds it, and its within the appropriate x thresholds, and the line item it matches up with has exmpty values, and there isnt a value directly above it within a certain threhold then it can be incldued.
+- (Jonas) Need to work on underscore 0 logic.
+Consider looking into get_coords()
-- (Jonas or Andre) Need to be able to handle batch ingestion of several docs especially with overlapping years.
+- (Jonas) Need to be able to handle batch ingestion of several docs especially with overlapping years.
 ## REST:
 - Go through functions and clean them up.
 Look for ways to make code more efficient
 - OPTIONAL - Threshold to binarize image set at 160.
 Worked so far but could cause issues.
 Alternative is dynamic setting, but in testing led to a ton of artifacts.